equipodinamitaestrella/NBody/README.md

 where G is the gravitational constant.

 Therefore, we will take advantage of this N-Body Problem model to predict Jupiter's moons positions through the time, so we can make a simulation of their orbits around this planet by setting up some initial conditions and plotting our results.

+## Objectives
+1) Understand the _N-Body problem_.
+2) Analyze the behavior of the orbits of Jupiter's moons through plotting the simulation of a model based on the N-Body problem.
+3) Compare our results and observations to Galileo's contribution back in 1610.

 ## Methodology
 For the reproducibility of our results, please consider the following: <br>